OV1-6: Experiments

 In contrast to prior OV1 satellites, which with the exception of the unique balloon satellite OV1-8, carried onboard instruments for measuring radiation, OV1-6 carried several inflatable spheres.
 These were to be deployed as optical targets for ground tracking experiments conducted by Wright Laboratory at Wright-Patterson Air Force Base.
 The satellite's purpose was initially classified, with the public story that OV1-6 carried several technical experiments including a zero-gravity propellant gauging system.

 Mission

 Launched from Cape Canaveral Space Launch Complex 40 on 2 November 1966 at 13:50:42 UTC via Titan IIIC along with a simulated Manned Orbiting Laboratory, a boilerplate Gemini B, and the communications test satellites OV4-1T and OV4-1R, OV1-6 was released after the Titan's Transtage had fired twice to reach the planned 300 km orbit.

 It is uncertain whether OV1-6 released its target spheres, although at least two additional objects associated with the launch were identified.

 Legacy and status

 OV1-6 reentered the Earth's atmosphere on 31 December 1966.
 OV1-6's unused Altair 2 propulsion module was later used, along with OV1-8's unused satellite body, in the construction of OV1-86, launched 27 July 1967.
-The OV1 program ultimately comprised 22 missions, the last flying on 19 September 1971.was eventually used in the construction of OV1-86, launched 27 July 1967.
 The OV1 program ultimately comprised 22 missions, the last flying on 19 September 1971.